kalisio/water-level-forecasting/README.md

 * `--timestep` time step in minutes (min 10 - max 60 - defaults 30)
 * `--timerange` past time range in days (min 1 - max 30 - defaults 30)

+### Base data

-Default data for training are provided from 07-01-2020 to 07-02-2020 for some rivers in Occitanie - France, which is an interesting period because a flood episode has occured from 22-01 to 25-01.
+Default data for training (*data.zip*) are provided from 07-01-2020 to 07-02-2020 for some rivers in Occitanie - France, which is an interesting period because a flood episode has occured from 22-01 to 25-01.

-Some validation data are also provided from 15-04-2020 to 15-05-2020 for some rivers in Occitanie - France, which is also an interesting period because smaller but intense precipitations episodes have occured.
+Some validation data (*validation_data.zip*) are also provided from 15-04-2020 to 15-05-2020 for some rivers in Occitanie - France, which is also an interesting period because smaller but intense precipitations episodes have occured.

 > Please note that data at some stations were missing during this period

-Concerning the meteo station data we retrieved archived data on these periods from https://rp5.ru/ manually.
+Concerning the meteo station data (*meteo_data.zip*) we retrieved archived data on these periods from https://rp5.ru/ manually but data are really scrace.

+### Complementary data

+Additional data are provided from 26-08-2020 to 26-09-2020 for some rivers in Occitanie - France, which is also an interesting period because a huge flood episode has occured from 19-09 to 20-09.

+During this flood episode we gathered meteo station data (*flood_radome_data.zip*) from the dense RADOME network.

+However, we did not make use of this data yet.
+Let us know if you have by opening an issue.

 ## Data processing and model training